BrainsChange/Digital-Signal-Processing-Courseware/README.md

 -Before starting the Lessons, make a backup copy of all the files we’ve provided.
 If a Lesson file stops working, you can always start again with a clean file from your backup.
 Also, in some files, we ask you to alter code, add code, or enter an answer to a question.
 You may want to retain an original copy that doesn’t have those changes.

-•	If you want to exit and later resume where you were in a Jupyter Notebook:
+-If you want to exit and later resume where you were in a Jupyter Notebook:

--Make a note about where you are before you exit (e.g., that you finished DSP.01.B1.c, or that you’re ready to tackle the cell with the text “We need to consider a third and final aspect of a sine-wave timeseries”).
+1) Make a note about where you are before you exit (e.g., that you finished DSP.01.B1.c, or that you’re ready to tackle the cell with the text “We need to consider a third and final aspect of a sine-wave timeseries”).

--When you re-start that Jupyter Notebook, use ctrl-F to find that section, select that cell, and in the command ribbon at the top: click on Run | Run All Above Selected Cell.
+2)When you re-start that Jupyter Notebook, use ctrl-F to find that section, select that cell, and in the command ribbon at the top: click on Run | Run All Above Selected Cell.
 That way, any code that relies on earlier code having been run (executed) will have run before you more forward.

-•	You’re welcome to edit our code and re-run a cell, for example to plot a different frequency.

--But note that changing the computation or even the value of a variable that’s used later in the file could lead to different outputs than our text narrative assumes.
+3) You’re welcome to edit our code and re-run a cell, for example to plot a different frequency.
+But note that changing the computation or even the value of a variable that’s used later in the file could lead to different outputs than our text narrative assumes.

-•	If your Jupyter Notebook Web page becomes generally or selectively unresponsive, try each of these, in this order:
+-If your Jupyter Notebook Web page becomes generally or selectively unresponsive, try each of these, in this order:

 1)	Reload the current Web page: hit your browser refresh button
 2)	Click Kernel | Restart Kernel and Run up to Selected Cell [or equivalent in the menus available to you]